 The Fire Lookouts of Washington Facebook page also shares work parties, photos, and great historical information.

 Why the 93*?
-Well, it’s a fluid number that could change.
+Well, it’s a fluid number that could change and indeed, as of the end of 2019, there are now 95 standing fire lookouts in Washington.
 Many have visited lookouts that no longer exist and lookouts that exist now could quite possibly be lost in the future.
 There are also some on the “list” that aren’t without controversy, but overall, this is a pretty complete inventory of remaining structures at original locations.

 A big thank you to Craig Willis for paving the way and to Eric Willhite, who is a master researcher and maintains an excellent website of fire lookout history.